Date and Time in Chinese

 Days and months in Chinese

-China adopted the Gregorian / Western calendar at the foundation of the Republic of China on 1st January 1912 but it took many years before the traditional Chinese calendar fell out of use and it is still used to fix the date for some festivals.
+China adopted the Gregorian / Western calendar at the foundation of the Republic of China on 1st January 1912 but it took many years before the traditional Chinese calendar fell out of use and it is still used to fix the date for many festivals.
 Days of the month used to be given different names but are now expressed as numbers.

 Sounds like: you-eh.
 (4th tone)